-Did you know that it has hundreds of prophecies about Jesus?
+Did you know that the Old Testament has hundreds of prophecies about Jesus?
 Prophecies which were all fulfilled in Jesus’ life.
 There is not one wrong prophecy.
 The odds of this happening are astronomical!

-This is amazing especially when we see how incredibly detailed these prophecies are.
+This is amazing, especially when we see how incredibly detailed these prophecies are.
 To cite just three:

 - A 1000 years before Jesus lived, God told King David that the Messiah would be one of his descendants (2 Samuel 7).